Nitrokey/nitrokey-documentation/fido2/linux/desktop-login.rst

-If you want to login to you computer using `Nitrokey Pro 2, <https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3>`_ `Nitrokey Storage 2 <https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56>`_ and `Nitrokey Start <https://shop.nitrokey.com/shop/product/nk-sta-nitrokey-start-6>`_ you can visit the instructions for Windows available `here <https://www.nitrokey.com/documentation/applications#p:nitrokey-pro&a:computer-login&os:windows>`_, and for Linux `here <https://www.nitrokey.com/documentation/applications#p:nitrokey-pro&a:computer-login&os:linux>`_.
+If you want to login to you computer using `Nitrokey Pro 2, <https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3>`_ `Nitrokey Storage 2 <https://shop.nitrokey.com/shop/product/nitrokey-storage-2-56>`_ and `Nitrokey Start <https://shop.nitrokey.com/shop/product/nk-sta-nitrokey-start-6>`_ you can visit the instructions available `here <../../pro/linux/login-with-pam.html>`_.

 Requirements
 ------------